Free Illinois Arrest & Criminal Records (Check Every IL County)

 Source: Federal Bureau of Prisons30

 Federal prisoners only make up a small portion of overall prisoners in Illinois.
-Most people placed in custody are convicted of violating state laws and placed in a state maintained correctional facility.
+Most people placed in custody are convicted of violating state laws and placed in a state-maintained correctional facility.

 To search for a state correctional inmate, do the following:

-1. Open Illinois Department of Corrections website.
+1. Open the Illinois Department of Corrections website.

-2. Hover the mouse over the section titled: Individuals in Custody, and choose the individual in custody link from the drop-down menu.
+2. Hover the mouse over the section titled Individuals in Custody, and choose the individual in custody link from the drop-down menu.

 3. Check the circle to conduct the search by last name.